KBKrause/chemberry/README.md

 <h3>About</h3>

-This program was written using Visual Studio Code, Red Hat's Java language extension, the Arduino IDE, the RXTXcomm library, and JFreeChart.<br> It was authored by Kevin Krause. <a href = "https://www.linkedin.com/in/kevin-krause-131664105/"> Find him on LinkedIn.</a>
+This program was written using Visual Studio Code, Red Hat's Java language extension, the Arduino IDE, the RXTXcomm library, JFreeChart, and the NetBeans IDE 8.2 for UX/UI.<br> It was authored by Kevin Krause. <a href = "https://www.linkedin.com/in/kevin-krause-131664105/"> Find him on LinkedIn.</a>

 <h3>Acknowledgements</h3>